Early Experiences Elevate Everything: Early Brain and Child Development and the Future of Society

-Through the Arts"
+Understanding Empathy Through the Arts

-Returning to the stage with another live-doodle presentation, Dr. Tami Rae Weiss shares various arts strategies from dancing to doodling through which teachers can cultivate empathy with even the youngest of learners.
+Returning to the stage with another live-doodle presentation, Dr. Tami Rae Weiss captivates audiences with her humorous visual stories and creative strategies for teachers to cultivate empathy with young learners.
 Specifically, Weiss emphasizes an untaught literacy in schools which is of most importance: aesthetic literacy, which she describes as the ability to read human emotion.
 Dr. Weiss's advice for improving schools today includes, “Focus less on reading words and more on reading people."
 "True education," according to Weiss, "is the ability to understand another human being."